Many life sciences organizations assume their data needs to be perfect to create impactful business opportunities from AI.

 “So, you shouldn’t wait for the perfect time to start experimenting,” says Gao.
 “Start today and plan well,” so you can mitigate risks and capture all the learnings along the way.

-To support a successful AI implementation, use these 8 takeaways for finding opportunities within your existing data from this session of the Aktana Omnichannel AI Masterclass, and focus on the three pillars of readiness: technology, data and business processes.
+To support a successful AI implementation in life sciences, use the 8 takeaways from this session of the Aktana Omnichannel Masterclass.
+Focus on both finding AI opportunities for your business within your existing AI-ready data and the three pillars of readiness: technology, data and business processes.